fhaynes/iridium/README.md

 A simple register-based VM in Rust

 ## Important
-This repo is mirrored from the GitLab repo, which is considered authoritative.
-It is available here: https://gitlab.com/subnetzero/iridium
+The GitLab repo is the authoritative repo.
+All work occurs there.
+It is available at: https://gitlab.com/subnetzero/iridium